touying-typ/touying/themes/aqua.typ

 /// Outline slide for the presentation.
 ///
-/// - `leading` is the leading of paragraphs in the outline.
+/// - leading (length): The leading of paragraphs in the outline.
 Default is `50pt`.
 #let outline-slide(leading: 50pt) = touying-slide-wrapper(self => {
   set text(size: 30pt, fill: self.colors.primary)
   set par(leading: leading)